Updated: November 23, 2023 - 11 min read

 Tell me about your role on your team, who else you work with, and how you work with them.

-Seeing a list of skills is all well and good, but an interview gives a company a chance to gauge how you behave in different situations.
+Seeing a list of skills is all well and good, but an interview also gives a company a chance to gauge how you behave in different situations.
 They want to know that you work well in high-pressure environments, that you’re able to influence without authority, and manage stakeholder expectations.
 If you’re asked about a situation you haven’t yet faced, instead of saying “I haven’t done that yet,” talk about how you would face it in future.

 Tell me about a challenging issue or challenge you took on.

-Tell me about how you interact with customers/users?
+How do you interact with customers/users?

 Tell me about a time you had to influence someone.